GSAPP-CDP/Smorgasbord/src/content/modules/6-intro-to-python/61-getting-started-with-Python.md

 Python comes with its own built-in Package manager called, `pip`, that is used to install external libraries.
 As there are so many Python users in the world, there is an extremely rich ecosystem of libraries that do everything from make it easy to download Census data, or allow you to build a machine learning model with one line of code.
 For our final step we will use pip to install [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter).

-Jupyter is an open-source project that allows you to code interactively with Python.
-Paste the below code in your terminal window to install Jupyter:
+Jupyter is an open-source project that allows you to write code interactively with Python.
+Rather than creating scripts (or files) to run individual pieces of code, Jupyter (formerly referred to as [Ipython](https://ipython.readthedocs.io/en/stable/overview.html)) allows developers to create programs in an exploratory environment and test ideas quickly with rich text output.
+To begin using Jupyter on your machine, paste the below code in your terminal window to install Jupyter:

 ```
 pip install jupyterlab